 The main selling point of the Flex plan goes like this: developers only need to worry about the front-end, the marketplace backend is fully handled by Sharetribe.
 You can use a template if you want to, but you don’t have to.
 Sharetribe marketplace development documentation features a detailed comparison of a Go (standard) vs Flex plan, if you are looking for more details.

 The problem with Sharetribe Flex is that it doesn’t solve the main issues of the platform.
 You are still dependant on security protocols, updates, API integrations (like rest API), and functionality updates.
 If you are interested in expanding beyond built-in functionality, you need a team of developers and testers.
 At the end of the day, it’s a hybrid version between Sharetribe Go (the ordinary built-in version) and custom development.

 Perhaps, the only dramatic benefit of Sharetribe Flex is flexible pricing.
 Instead of a flat monthly fee, business owners pay a price, related to the number of purchases.
 You’ll have to pay more in busy seasons, but at least there’s no need to overpay on slow days.
 Even with that in mind, Flex still remains a temporary fix – its versatility is still not sufficient.

 The bottom line

-If your ambition is to build a robust and scalable marketplace, Sharetribe likely won’t offer enough functionality.
+If your ambition is to build a robust and scalable online marketplace, Sharetribe likely won’t offer enough functionality.
 A platform might work as an MVP development and hosting platform, but a ready-to-sell product requires a more powerful architecture.